Sustainable, climate-friendly palm oil production and procurement

 State of implementation/results

-- Four of the municipalities in East Kalimantan supported by the project have designated 9,400 ha as protected areas in their regional planning, of which 1,400 ha were previously designated for oil palm plantations.
-The palm oil smallholder cooperatives in these municipalities manage 2,700 ha and are being prepared by the project for certification by the ISPO and RSPO organisations.
+- The four project communities in East Kalimantan have designated 9,000 ha as protected areas in spatial planning, of which 993 ha were previously designated for oil palm plantations.
+The palm oil smallholder cooperatives in these communities manage 2,700 ha.

-- With the support of the project, an increasing amount of data on land use and palm oil production can be viewed on the website of the East-Kutai government district: data.kutaitimurkab.go.id
+- With the support of the project, an increasing amount of data on land use and palm oil production can be viewed on the website of the East-Kutai administrative district: data.kutaitimurkab.go.id

 - * Thailand : *